CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 4.3.md

 Add a slide about the use of Copilot in app development.
 ```
 ```
-Add an image related to encryption coding in slide number 4.
+Add an image related to encryption coding on slide number 4.
 ```

 ## Conclusion: